XiaoTian09/LC-FMNet/README.md

 'Plot_kagan.m and mapping.m' is a script to draw the prediction.

-The traning data demo (2000 samples,765 Mb) are accessible on the Jianguoyun via https://www.jianguoyun.com/p/DckcF9IQov3zBxjqx84FIAA
+The traning data demo (2000 samples,765 MB) are accessible on the Jianguoyun via https://www.jianguoyun.com/p/DckcF9IQov3zBxjqx84FIAA

 Any questions, please contact: tianx@ecut.edu.cn